 The medications usually prescribed are prochlorperazine or an antihistamine.

 If these medicines are successful in treating your symptoms, you may be given a supply to keep at home so that you can take them the next time you have an attack.

 - tremors (shaking)

-- abnormal, or involuntary, body and facial movements
+- involuntary body and facial movements

 Possible antihistamines include:

-Antihistamines can also make you feel sleepy.
+Antihistamines can make you feel sleepy.
 Headaches and an upset stomach are also possible side effects.
 Check the patient information leaflet that comes with your medicine for the full list of possible side effects.

 In very severe cases, you may need to be admitted to hospital to receive intravenous fluids (through a vein) to keep you hydrated.

 Your GP can prescribe a medication called betahistine to help reduce the frequency and severity of attacks of Ménière's disease, or you may be advised to change your diet.